Dreamy115/Recalls/README.md

 #### Note
 You can have more than one of the same waystone.
 If a player attempts a recall to them, they will be teleported to the nearest.
+Be sure to keep your waystones in loaded chunks using `/forceload`!

 ## Teleportation
 Players can use `/trigger rc_target set #` (where # is the warp number again) to recall to a specific warp.
 You can temporarily disable a player's ability to recall setting their `rc_disabled` score to **exactly 1**.
 Beware, a player has to be in open air (access to sky with no blocks inbetween, even transparent ones) in order to perform a recall.
 The recall is cancelled if the player takes damage or the sky is blocked within the **delay** time period.